 This Ambresse.com website is sponsored by Ambresse Acres.
 I am the owner, author, and webmaster of the website, AND the main chicken keeper at Ambresse Acres.

 I became aware of the American Bresse breed by accident in early 2020.
 At the time, the breed had been in the United States for only 9 years.
 Almost no one seemed to be aware of it.

 Up until 2020, I had spent much of my time writing a website about rabbits.
 This was because my husband's job driving large tractor-trailers for huge egg ranches precluded my ability to raise chickens lest he would accidentally track disease into their barns and cause bazillions of dollars in losses.

 When he changed jobs, I went back to chicken-keeping, running barnyard chickens under the rabbit cages.
-It was perfect - they ate the flies, maggots, and bugs (even a mouse or two), and churned up the rabbit droppings until they were perfect for the garden.
+It was perfect - they ate the flies, maggots, and bugs (even mice), and churned up the rabbit droppings until they were perfect for the garden.
 Their eggs were a delicious bonus.

 I raised many rabbits in those days, wrote website pages about every aspect of raising rabbits, and took thousands of photos.

 I invented an easy-to-use and easy-to-clean rabbit caging system, and wrote some more.